 Parish has continued to work on developing new interfaces for performance and recording that allow for a direct, visceral connection between the body and processed sound.
 This project began in 2023 with a bespoke human-brain-interface device that allows for real-time translation of neural activity within the frontal lobe to spatialized sound.
 This device was premiered at Gray Area, San Francisco, in an interactive spatial audiovisual installation titled Irreductions.
 This was followed by an I2C motion sensor device called Blindsight, which allows for the real-time wireless control of Ableton Live parameters with movement.
 The first iteration of this device was developed and premiered in 2024 at Event Horizon, where it was used in a performance with live-input violin alongside Fitnesss, VVXXII, 011668, and Cel Genesis.

-Parish’s study of sound is also informed by his previous work as a neurobiologist where he focused hearing loss and bioacoustics.
+Parish’s study of sound is also informed by his previous work as a neurobiologist where he focused on hearing loss and bioacoustics.
 His scientific research included studying the neural correlates of tinnitus and presbycusis and the transcription of bird song, among other work on neurodegeneration, organoids, and computational genetics.
-He holds a B.Sc. in Neurobiology, Physiology, & Behavior with a specialization in Neurobiology and a B.A. in Philosophy from University of California, Davis.
+He is currently pursuing an MSc in Acoustics & Music Technology at the University of Edinburgh.

 Outside of developing new music and interfaces, he currently works professionally in audio plugin development, runs his own Max for Live studio, Aleph Null, and teaches courses on music production and audio programming.